Concurrent Development: Merging Branches

 - Developer2 then checks the object back in to the ForTesting location.

 - Developer1 attempts to check the object back in to the ForTesting location too, but the action is not allowed.
 This is because ForTesting is defined as a single-version location and the version of this object that already exists there (X.MyClass.CLS/App.8) is not an ancestor of Developer1's version.
-ForTesting is sometimes referred to as a 'merge detection point' because it detects when a merge is necessary.
+ForTesting is sometimes referred to as a 'merge enforcement point' because it ensures a merge occurs at the appropriate point in the workflow.

 - In order to proceed, the two versions must be merged.
 First Developer1 performs the merge by diffing (comparing) the two different versions (typically using Beyond Compare) and making the relevant adjustments to ensure that X.MyClass.CLS/App.7 (the version currently checked out) contains all relevant changes that were made in X.MyClass.CLS/App.8.